Frequently Asked Questions

 Does my child have to wear a uniform?

-Our uniform is not compulsory for class, but children do need to come in suitable clothes and correct footwear with long hair tied back.
+Our uniform is not compulsory for all classes, but children do need to come in suitable clothes and correct footwear with long hair tied back.
 Children wishing to take part in exams will need to wear the association uniform and so we recommend wearing that to class if they are working towards their exams.

 How much do classes cost?